inlivedev/inlive-website/content/docs/tutorial/tutorial-building-a-live-chat-widget-with-real-time-widget-api/index.md

 # Refer to the themes/inlive/archetypes/README.md
 date: 2022-07-20
 lastmod: 2022-07-20
-name: Building a live chat with a real-time widget API
+name: Building a live chat widget with Real-Time Widget API
-title: How to build a simple live chat with Real-Time Widget API
+title: How to build a simple live chat widget with Real-Time Widget API
-description: In this tutorial, we will walk you through the steps of building a simple live chat message using inLive Real-Time Widget API.
+description: In this tutorial, we will walk you through the steps of building a simple live chat widget using inLive Real-Time Widget API.
-slug: tutorial-building-a-live-chat-with-a-real-time-widget-api
+slug: tutorial-building-a-live-chat-widget-with-real-time-widget-api
 weight: 4003
 menu:
   docs_sidebar:
-    identifier: Building a live chat with a real-time widget API
+    identifier: Building a live chat widget with Real-Time Widget API
-    name: Building a live chat with a real-time widget API
+    name: Building a live chat widget with Real-Time Widget API
     weight: 4003
     parent: Tutorial
 ---

-# How to build a simple live chat with Real-Time Widget API
+# How to build a simple live chat widget with Real-Time Widget API

 ## Introduction

-In this tutorial, we will walk you through the steps of building a simple live chat message using [inLive Real-Time Widget API](/docs/real-time-widget-api/).
+In this tutorial, we will walk you through the steps of building a simple live chat widget using [inLive Real-Time Widget API](/docs/real-time-widget-api/).
 We will not build any fancy live chat widget here.
 The goal of this tutorial is to make you understand how to build a simple real-time live chat using inLive Real-Time Widget API.

 You can see the full version of this tutorial's code example [here](https://github.com/inlivedev/inlive-widget-examples/tree/main/live-chat) on GitHub.